 Q. Which Office 365 plans will include Microsoft Teams?

 A. Microsoft Teams is available to Office 365 commercial customers with one of the following plans: Business Essentials, Business Premium, and Enterprise E1, E3 and E5.
 Microsoft Teams will also be available to customers who purchased E4 prior to its retirement.
 If you’re unsure which version of Office 365 you’re currently running then contact our customer support team today.

 Q. What action do Office 365 IT admins need to take to access the preview of Microsoft Teams?

-A. To turn on Microsoft Teams, IT admins should go to their Office 365 admin center, click Settings > Services & Add Ins> Microsoft Teams.
+A. To turn on Microsoft Teams, IT admins should go to their Office 365 admin centre, click Settings > Services & Add Ins> Microsoft Teams.

 Q. When will Microsoft Teams roll out broadly to all eligible Office 365 customers?

-A. Microsoft Teams is available in preview to eligible Office 365 commercial customers beginning November 2, 2016.
-We expect the service to become generally available in the first quarter of calendar year 2017.
+A. Microsoft Teams is available for preview to eligible Office 365 commercial customers beginning November 2, 2016.
+We expect the service to become generally available in the first quarter of the 2017 calendar year.

 Q. What platforms does Microsoft Teams support?

 A. Microsoft Teams runs on Windows, Mac, Android, iOS and web platforms.